“Just do it” is a motto I live by.

 Listen.
 (Did I really say that?)
 I sure did!
 God still talks, we just need to slow down enough and get in His presence long enough to listen.
 I love to teach people, but more than teach people walk them through a quiet time with God.

-I’ve use Prayer Models to keep my prayer focus.
+I’ve use Prayer Models to keep my prayer focused.
 Prayer Triggers that remind me to pray for specific things all during my day.
 I pray in the Spirit and I pray with my understanding.
 And most of the time my understanding is more profitable after I pray in the Spirit!
 My favorite prayer partner is Precious Holy Spirit.
 And what God has taught me can transform your prayer life.